When Tasia Gartner left school on Tuesday and headed home, she had no idea what she was about to walk into. Literally.

 Needless to say the surprises, twists and turns in Tasia's life weren't much to look forward to.
 In December 2011, a distant cousin stepped in and gained temporary custody of her and eventually permanent custody.
 That distant cousin was Lisa Ragsdale, and with the help of her husband, Staff Sgt Clay Ragsdale, they welcomed Tasia into their home with their two children.

-Through a partnership with Rooms To Go and the Atlanta Falcons, Tasia's family's home was selected for a home makeover and on Tuesday, she walked into her home to find new things everywhere she looked and a roomful of Falcons — Todd McClure, Asante Samuel and Devonta Freeman, Freddie the Falcon and Atlanta Falcons cheerleaders.
+Through a partnership with Rooms To Go and the Atlanta Falcons, Tasia's family's home was selected for a home makeover and on Tuesday, she walked into her home to find new things everywhere she looked and a roomful of Falcons — Todd McClure, Asante Samuel and Michael Turner, Freddie the Falcon and Atlanta Falcons cheerleaders.
 A quiet, young girl who has spent the last year of her life with the Ragsdales was completely stunned.

 "This little girl has gone through so much," McClure said.
 "Her family has gone through so much and to have one day with smiles on their faces and bedrooms and furniture that can make them happy when they come home, I think that will all make it worth it."

 Rooms To Go supplied the furniture and the manpower to make over the living room and four bedrooms in the Ragsdale's home.
 As it turns out, Rooms To Go and the Falcons supplied a lot more.